giim-hf-lab/Intelligent-elderly-care-system/README.md

 # Intelligent-elderly-care-system
 **Introduction**

 This is a repository platform for elderly abnormal behavior care, which can detect the abnormal behaviors including cough, headache, chestpain, backpain,fall,sit down and stand up.
-Combing with sit down and stand up can determine the sedentary time of elder.
-It should be noted that the repository is a showcase for demonstrations and research.
-You can run this real-time platform as the following preparation:
+Combining with sit down and stand up can determine the sedentary time of elder.
+In addition, this platform provides the function of recording abnormal information, such as the moment when the behavior occurs, the duration, etc. It should be noted that the repository is a showcase for demonstrations and research.
+You can run this real-time platform acccording to the following preparation:

 **Configure**